-Former President Jiang Zemin, who guided China’s rise, dies
+Jiang Zemin, who guided China’s economic rise, dies

 Even as China opened to the outside, Jiang’s government stamped out dissent.
 It jailed human rights, labor and pro-democracy activists and banned the Falun Gong spiritual movement, which the ruling party saw as a threat to its monopoly on power.

-Jiang gave up his last official title in 2004 but remained a force behind the scenes in the wrangling that led to the rise of current President Xi Jinping, who took power in 2012.
+Jiang gave up his last official title in 2004 but remained a force behind the scenes in wrangling that led to the rise of Xi, who took power in 2012.
 Xi has tightened political control, crushed China’s little remaining dissent and reasserted the dominance of state industry.

+Chinese state TV devoted 48 minutes of an extended evening news broadcast to Jiang’s death.
+He was shown chatting with farmers, touring factories and meeting foreign leaders.

+The party declared him a “great proletarian revolutionary” and “long-tested communist fighter.”

+Jiang was responsible for China “getting onto a global platform and rehabilitating itself after 1989,” said Kerry Brown, a Chinese politics expert at King’s College London.
+“He will be remembered as someone who made probably a pretty positive contribution.”

-Rumors that Jiang might be in declining health spread after he missed a ruling party congress in October at which Xi, China’s most powerful figure since at least the 1980s, broke with tradition and awarded himself a third five-year term as leader.
+Rumors that Jiang might be in poor health spread after he missed a ruling party congress in October at which Xi, China’s most powerful figure since at least the 1980s, broke with tradition and awarded himself a third five-year term as leader.

-Jiang was on the verge of retirement as Shanghai party leader in 1989 when he was drafted by then-paramount leader leader Deng Xiaoping to pull together the party and nation.
-He succeeded Zhao Ziyang, who was dismissed by Deng due to his sympathy for the student-led Tiananmen Square protesters and was held under house arrest until his 2005 death.
+Jiang was on the verge of retirement as the party secretary for Shanghai in 1989 when he was drafted by then-paramount leader Deng Xiaoping to pull together the party and nation.
+He succeeded Zhao Ziyang, who was dismissed by Deng due to his sympathy for the student-led Tiananmen protesters.

-In 13 years as party general secretary, China’s most powerful post, Jiang guided the country’s rise to economic power by welcoming capitalists into the ruling party and pulling in foreign investment after China joined the WTO.
+In 13 years as party general secretary, China’s most powerful post, Jiang guided the country’s rise to economic power by welcoming capitalists into the party and pulling in foreign investment after China joined the WTO.
 China passed Germany and then Japan to become the second-largest economy after the United States.

 Jiang captured a political prize when Beijing was picked as the site of the 2008 Summer Olympics after failing in an earlier bid.

-Even after he left office, Jiang had influence over promotions through his network of proteges.

-He was said to be frustrated that Deng had picked Hu as the next leader, blocking Jiang from installing his own successor.
-But Jiang was considered successful in elevating allies to the party’s seven-member Standing Committee, China’s inner circle of power, when Xi became leader in 2012.

-Portly and owlish in oversize glasses, Jiang was an ebullient figure who played the piano and enjoyed singing, in contrast to his more reserved successors, Hu and Xi.
+Portly and owlish in oversize glasses, Jiang was an ebullient figure who played the piano and enjoyed singing, in contrast to his more reserved successors, Hu Jintao and Xi.

 He spoke enthusiastic if halting English and would recite the Gettysburg Address for foreign visitors.
 On a visit to Britain, he tried to coax Queen Elizabeth II into singing karaoke.

+Still, he was said to be frustrated that Deng picked Hu, blocking Jiang from installing his own successor.
+Jiang tried to hold onto influence by staying on as chairman of the Central Military Commission, which controls the 2 million-member People’s Liberation Army.
+He gave up that post in 2004 following complaints he might divide the government.

+After leaving office, Jiang had influence over promotions through his network of proteges.
+He was considered successful in elevating allies to the party’s seven-member Standing Committee, China’s inner circle of power, when Xi became leader in 2012.

-Jiang had faded from public sight and last appeared publicly alongside current and former leaders atop Beijing’s Tiananmen Gate at a 2019 military parade celebrating the party’s 70th anniversary in power.
+Jiang faded from view and last appeared publicly alongside current and former leaders atop Beijing’s Tiananmen Gate at a 2019 military parade celebrating the party’s 70th anniversary in power.

 Jiang was born Aug.
 17, 1926, in the affluent eastern city of Yangzhou.
 Official biographies downplay his family’s middle-class background, emphasizing instead his uncle and adoptive father, Jiang Shangqing, an early revolutionary who was killed in battle in 1939.